20 Scholarships for Students from Single-Parent Households

 Application Requirements: Transcript, student aid report, proof of acceptance or enrollment

 Operation Second Chance works to support veterans and their families.
 To that end, the nonprofit offers its Operation Second Chance Scholarship to the children of veterans killed in combat.
 To apply, you must be a high school senior planning to pursue higher education in the upcoming school year.
-There is no GPA or standardized test score requirement, and students can be planning to attend any kind of post-secondary school: community colleges, universities, vocational schools, and trade schools are all fair game for eligibility.
+There is no GPA or standardized test score requirement, and students can plan to attend any kind of post-secondary school: community colleges, universities, vocational schools, and trade schools are all fair game for eligibility.

 11. Colwell Law Single Parent Scholarship